 Description

-Cindy Konits (United States, b.
-1954) is a lens-based artist exploring family history and identity.
-She won first prize in the Visual Art Open, Photography and Digital Art 2023, first and second prize in The Photo Review Competition 2021 and 2022 respectively, numerous Julia Margaret Cameron and Pollux awards and first prizes in London, Budapest and Vienna International Photo Awards.
-Solo exhibitions traveled from The Baltimore Museum of Industry and The Baltimore Jewish Museum with National Endowment for the Arts and National Endowment for the Humanities grants respectively.
-Her film The Way I See It, nominated Best Documentary Short, screened in nineteen international film festivals, and her work is held in public and private collections.
+Cindy Konits (American, b.
+1954) is a lens-based artist exploring family history and identity in the face of evolving technology.
+She won first prize in Visual Art Open, Photography and Digital Art 2023, first and second prize in The Photo Review Competition 2021, 2022, numerous Julia Cameron, Pollux awards and first prizes London, Budapest and Vienna International Photo Awards.
+Solo exhibitions traveled from The Baltimore Museum of Industry and The Baltimore Jewish Museum with NEA and NEH grants respectively.

 The combination of these two exceptional creative minds led to the brilliant visual flow this book contains.